MLHale/nebraska-gencyber/teachers/firewall/README.md

 ```bash
 sudo iptables -A INPUT -i lo -j ACCEPT
 ```
-Next we want to be able to "ping" the server from any other machine to determine reachability.
+Next, we want to be able to "ping" the server from any other machine to determine reachability.
 "Pings" are based on the ICMP protocol and the specific type of message is `echo-request`.
-Hence the matching criteria becomes `-p icmp --icmp-type echo-request`.
+Hence the matching criteria become `-p icmp --icmp-type echo-request`.

 ```bash
 sudo iptables -A INPUT -p icmp --icmp-type echo-request -j ACCEPT
 ```
-Finally, we want to allow all "incoming" packets that are in response to a internal server request.
-Such response network packets are said to be in a `ESTABLISHED` or `RELATED` state.
+Finally, we want to allow all "incoming" packets that are in response to an internal server request.
+Such response network packets are said to be in an `ESTABLISHED` or `RELATED` state.
 Such a firewall rule requires tracking the state of various network connections.
 Hence, we invoke the `conntrack` module using the `-m` switch.
-The entire matching criteria is specified as `-m conntrack --ctstate ESTABLISHED,RELATED`.
+The entire matching criteria are specified as `-m conntrack --ctstate ESTABLISHED,RELATED`.
 The `--ctstate` switch is an abbreviation for "connection state".

 ```bash
 sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT